academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 2.

 == Changelog ==

+= Version 1.6.0 =
+* git issue #29: Set the default API key if saved blanked out.
+* git issue #27: Use the new fonts filter for Woo Framework 6.0+ see https://wordpress.org/support/topic/some-fonts-not-displaying-ex-source-serif-pro
+* New fallback font families (682): Dhurjati, Gidugu, Mallanna, Mandali, NTR, Ramabhadra

 = Version 1.5.2 =
 * Update the API key on plugin update (the activation hook is no longer run, which I kind of missed).